 - Rotis: flat pancake-like bread made from wheat or rice flour

 - Choyla: diced and roasted water buffalo, spiced and eaten with rice

-- Cel roti: Nepali equivalent of a donut; circular, fried dough
+- Cel roti: Nepali equivalent of a doughnut; circular, fried dough

 - Pani puri: round pastries filled with spices, potatoes, and water

 - Momos: handmade dumplings filled with meat or veggies; order them friend or steamed